 A child must be immunized before enrolling in school unless an exception applies.
+A parent may withdraw a child from an all-day kindergarten program and put the child in a half-day program or an alternate-day program without the child being truant.
 Minn.
 Stat. § 121A.15